E12900 - SEMI E129 - Guide to Assess and Control Electrostatic Charge in a Semiconductor Manufacturing Facility

-Static control methods can be incorporated in the factory design to reduce static charge to acceptable levels.
-This Document can be used as a guide by semiconductor manufacturers and cleanroom facilities designers during the design of their facilities.
-Producers of the silicon wafers and reticles used in semiconductor manufacturing will also find it useful.
+Static-control methods can be incorporated in the factory design to reduce static charge to acceptable levels.
+This Guide can be used as a guide by semiconductor manufacturers and cleanroom facilities designers during the design of their facilities.
+Producers and users of the silicon wafers and reticles used in semiconductor manufacturing will also find it useful.
 The test methods described can be used to demonstrate the effectiveness of the static control methods.
 The end user will be able to use these test methods to verify compliance with a facility design specification after the facility is built or after design changes have been made, and to verify ongoing compliance as a part of factory maintenance procedures.

-Semiconductor process technology will continue to move toward smaller product geometries.
-Acceptable static charge levels will decrease with product feature size.
-This Document will help to assure that facility static charge limits are appropriate for the product being manufactured, referencing the feature sizes contained in the International Technology Roadmap for Semiconductors (ITRS).
+Semiconductor process technology continues to move toward smaller product geometries.
+Acceptable static charge levels continue to decrease with product feature size.
+This Guide provides recommendations to help assure that facility static charge limits are appropriate for the product being manufactured, referencing the feature sizes contained in the International Roadmap for Devices and SystemsTM (IRDSTM).

-SEMI E33 — Specification for Semiconductor Manufacturing Facility Electromagnetic Compatibility
+SEMI E33 — Guide for Semiconductor Manufacturing Facility Electromagnetic Compatibility

 SEMI E35 — Guide to Calculate Cost of Ownership (COO) Metrics for Semiconductor Manufacturing Equipment

-SEMI E43 — Recommended Practice for Electrostatic Measurements on Objects and Surfaces
+SEMI E43 — Guide for Electrostatic Measurements on Objects and Surfaces